Vyral/base-template/_posts/2019-04-12-were-looking-for-new-people-to-sell-real-estate.md

 We are always looking for great additions to the team, and we’re not just searching for people with experience in real estate—**we’re looking for anyone who is personable, authentic, great with sales, hard-working, and self-accountable.**

-Here at the Spaniak Team, **we offer the opportunity to learn, grow, get leads, and start out your career using a base of people you know.**&nbsp;
+Here at the Spaniak Team, **we offer the opportunity to learn, grow, get leads, and start out your career using a base of people you know.**

 {% include pullquote.html %}